javecilla/readme/README.md

 <h3 align="left">About me: </h3>
 <p align="left">
-	I'm currently a first-year Bachelor of Science in Information Technology (BSIT) student.
-My primary focus lies in web development, and I am dedicated to honing my skills in this field.<br/>
-	As a passionate coder, I invest a considerable amount of time honing my skills and expanding my knowledge in various aspects of web development.
-Since embarking on my journey in 2021, I have become proficient in HTML, CSS, and JavaScript.
-I am dedicated to continuously learning and growing in the field.
+	I am a first-year Bachelor of Science in Information Technology (BSIT) student with a passion for web development.
+I devote significant time to refining my skills and broadening my expertise across various facets of web development.
+Since embarking my journey in 2021, I have become proficiency in HTML, CSS, and JavaScript.
+My commitment is unwavering as I strive for continuous learning and growth in this dynamic field.
 </p>

-- 🌱 I’m currently learning **Vue JS** as my Front End Framework and **Docker** for containerization
+- 🌱 Currently learning **Vue.js** for front-end development and **Docker** for containerization.

 - 👨‍💻 The link below are my diverse portfolio of projects, including academic, personal, and large-scale endeavors.
 Take a closer look to witness my range of skills and expertise. <br/> [https://javecilla.vercel.app/](https://javecilla.vercel.app/)